 After a divorce or SAPCR, you may need a modification to an existing custody or support order.
 You may also need an enforcement and modifications attorney to defend against Child Custody Modifications.
 An enforcement or modification may be necessary if there is a change in circumstances such as an illness, relocation, job loss that affects a custody or support arrangement, or in a situation where a parent fails to abide by an agreement or order.

 Stepparent adoption is when the spouse of a parent petitions the court to obtain legal parental rights of their spouse’s child/children through the adoption process.
 This process is basically the same as a regular adoption, with the exception that it is permissible only under certain circumstances.

 There are a number of circumstances in which a parent, guardian or other conservator of a child may want the child’s last name to be changed.
 At minimum, a request to change a child’s name must state the reason why the child’s name should be changed, the child’s current name, the requested “new” name of the child and where the child resides currently.
 While the process is an involved one, the impact on a child’s life can last a lifetime.
 With an undertaking such as this, it is important to have an experienced attorney available to assist you.

-Adoption of Adult and Adult Name Change
+Adoption Of Adult And Adult Name Change

 There are a few particular reasons why an adult in Texas might seek to adopt another adult individual.
-These reason may include the adoptee requires a custody or guardian or the adult desires the adoptee to inherit from the adult's will or trust.
+The reasons may include the adoptee requires a custody or guardian or the adult desires the adoptee to inherit from the adult’s will or trust.
 In other cases, an adult is well bonded with a stepparent and desires to have the same last name as this parent.
 Despite the advantages to adopting an adult, many individuals in Texas are unaware of exactly how this process occurs.